zowe/docs-site/docs/user-guide/mvd-configuration.md

 # Configuring Zowe Application Framework

-After you install Zowe&trade;, you can optionally configure the Zowe Application Framework as a Mediation Layer client, configure connections for the terminal application plug-ins, or modify the Zowe Application Server and Zowe System Services (ZSS) configuration, as needed.
+After you install Zowe&trade;, you can optionally configure the Zowe Application Framework as a Mediation Layer client, configure connections for the terminal application plugins, or modify the Zowe Application Server and Zowe System Services (ZSS) configuration, as needed.

 ## Configuring the framework as a Mediation Layer client
 For simpler Zowe administration and better security, you can install an instance of the Zowe Application Framework as an API Mediation Layer client.

-This configuration is simpler to administer because the framework servers are accessible externally through a single port.
+This configuration is simpler to administer because the framework servers are accessible externally through a single port: API ML Gateway port.
 It is more secure because you can implement stricter browser security policies for accessing cross-origin content.

 You must use SSL certificates to configure the Zowe Application Server to communicate with the SSL-enabled Mediation Layer.
 Those certificates were created during the Zowe installation process, and are located in the `$RUNTIME_DIR/components/app-server/share/zlux-app-server/defaults/serverConfig` directory.